Lesson Plan - Get It!

 The government put a tax on windows, so to have a lot of windows showed that you were very wealthy and could afford to pay the tax!

-The poor could not afford to have windows, so many people covered their windows to avoid paying the tax.
+The poor could not afford windows, so many people covered their windows to avoid paying the tax.

-These years were very hard on the poor, who had long, difficult days at work.
+These years were tough on the poor, who had long, difficult days at work.
 Even children as young as five had to go to work.
 Even with most of the family working, many poor people struggled to survive.
-Food and rent prices went up, while wages went down.
+Food and rent prices went up while wages went down.

 Many lived in unclean conditions in crowded cities (the population of London almost doubled from 1700 to 1800).
 This caused diseases to spread quickly.
-So disease, along with the lack of proper food and clean water, caused many deaths during these years.
+So disease and the lack of proper food and clean water caused many deaths during these years.